serycjon/sam3/README.md

 need to be authenticated to download the checkpoints.
 You can do this by running the following [steps](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication) (e.g. `hf auth login` after generating an access token.)

+### Streaming API basic usage
+Shown in `examples/demo.py`

+Test it with `python examples/demo.py` which will start populating a `streaming_demo_out` directory with segmentation tracking results on a 50000 frames long forward-backward cycling video.

 ### Basic Usage